Koireng people

-The Koireng people are one of the indigenous peoples inhabiting Manipur in North-East India.
+The Koireng people are one of the ethnic groups inhabiting Manipur in North-East India.
+They speak the [Koireng language].
+They are mentioned in the Meitei royal chronicle Cheitharol Kumbaba in the year 1404, one of the oldest tribes to be so mentioned.
 They have a shared common ancestry, history, cultural traits, folklore and dialects with their kindred people like Aimol and Kom.

+They use Meitei language as their second language (L2) according to the Ethnologue.